uswds/uswds-site/pages/patterns/complex-form/progress-easily.md

       <div class="do-dont__content">
           <ul>
             <li>Don’t assume your users are using a desktop or laptop computer, in the privacy of their own homes.</li>
             <li>Don’t hide critical information — especially information that is useful or provides context — behind links that will navigate the user away from the form, even using a new window or tab.
 Users may find it disorienting or lose their place in the form.
-Consider whether using <a href="https://designsystem.digital.gov/components/modal/">modals</a> for critical explanatory content that may be required to understand and complete the task is necessary, or if on-screen help text can provide the necessary information.</li>
+Consider whether using <a href="{{ site.baseurl }}/components/modal/">modals</a> for critical explanatory content that may be required to understand and complete the task is necessary, or if on-screen help text can provide the necessary information.</li>
             <li>Avoid error messaging that is vague or places blame on the user.
 Users in stressful situations may find terse or unclear validation messaging frustrating and a barrier to completion.</li>
           </ul>
       </div>